What Is Zero-Based Budgeting and How Does It Work?

 Couple planning their zero-based budget together in their kitchen

-If you’re like most Americans, your top financial priority is to save more money.
-That means if you haven’t already, you need to adopt a saving strategy.
+If you’re like most Americans, your top financial priority is to save more money, whether you’re running a business or a household with kids and teens.
+That means if you haven’t already, you’ll want to adopt an effective savings strategy.
 Instead of creating a traditional budget, many individuals are opting for an old-school method called “zero-based budgeting.”
-This sum-total approach to personal finances boasts major savings, but not for free.
+It can be an effective financial planning strategy for personal or business use.

-Zero-based budgeting is a budgeting technique that requires all expenses to be justified and approved in each new budget period or year, starting from zero.
+Zero-based budgeting is a sum-total approach to finances that requires all expenses to be justified and approved in each new budget period or year, starting from zero.
 In a nutshell, it assigns a job to every single dollar of your monthly income based on necessity rather than budget history.
 Using this method, your income minus expenses will equal zero.

 Zero-based budgeting is not a new concept.
 It rose to popularity in the 1970s when President Jimmy Carter promised to use it to balance the federal budget.
 However, as economic conditions improved, the zero-based model fell out of style.
 It started to slowly regain popularity around the time of the 2008 recession and is now commonly used for personal finances.

 As an idea, zero-based budgeting is simple.
-It is a budget that is built from the ground up, starting at zero.
+It is a financial management tool that is built from the ground up, starting at zero.
 After the budget is set, its user must allocate all income to expenses, savings or debt payoff.
 Maintaining a zero-based budget is more complex than most traditional budgets, but the potential for savings is much higher.

 In contrast, when someone sits down to make a zero-based budget, they start by calculating their projected income for the year.
 With that number in mind, they design expense categories and assign a dollar amount to each.
-If an expense doesn’t fit within their budget, the expense is cut.
+If an expense doesn’t fit within their budget, then it’s cut.
 All spending must be justified.

 Whereas traditional budgets allow unused income to sit in a checking account, a zero-based budget does not.
 A zero-based strategy requires every dollar of income to be spent or reallocated.
 That means if you use this system, you won’t be left wondering where all your money went.